davidparamo12/Where-to-put-a-restaurant-in-the-USA-/README.md

     How: Build a competitive landscape analysis for the top restaurant categories across the 21 counties of New Jersey.

     1. Identify category weaknesses specially.

-    2. Locate counties with high market opportunities.
+    2. Locate counties with high market opportunities- demands from the consumers are unmet.

   2. Step 2 – Data Understanding

     1. Generate a Vader Compound score using SentimentIntensityAnalyzer to classify reviews as positive, neutral, or negative.
-    2. Analyze general sentiment metrics: mean, variance, and distribution.}
+    2. Analyze general sentiment metrics: mean, variance, and distribution.
     3. Group sentiment by:
         * Socioeconomic level
         * County
         * Time (date)
-    4. Creating the variable "influencer" for Yelp dataset.
+    4. Creating the dummy variable "influencer" for Yelp dataset. ¿Does "influencers" have an impact in the restaurant reviews?
+We found three type of influencers.
-    5. Creating...

-    During this step we analyze the data using distribution graphs, heatmaps and logistic regressions to understand the variables for the sentiment of a review.

-User clustering (create “influencer” variable from Yelp)

-EDA on Yelp tips to extract keywords and create dummy variables

-Heatmaps to explore correlations between variables

-EDA Key Questions
+    5. Creating dummy variables from the MISC Google dataset like: delivery, drive-through, casual, breakfast, lunch, dessert, etc.
+    6. Heatmaps in order to see the correlation of the variables.
+It is important to note that correlation is not the same as causation.
+It just helps to understand in deeper sense the         data.

-Has sentiment evolved over time in NJ?
+    7. ¿Has sentiment evolved over time in NJ?

-How does county median income affect sentiment?

-What is the link between “influencers” and restaurant sentiment?

-Are tips consistent?
-What keywords drive positive or negative reviews?
+  3. Step 3- Data preparation
 Step 3 – Data Preparation

 Clean and extract the most useful features for modeling: